SmoothWAN/SmoothWAN-docs/docs/devl.md

 _**Quick build hints**_
 ??? note "Raspberry Pi 4 and PC"

-    - Grab your imagebuilder device target archive from: https://downloads.openwrt.org/releases/22.03.3/targets/
+    - Get your imagebuilder device target archive from: https://downloads.openwrt.org/releases/22.03.3/targets/
     - Clone repo and copy the corresponding device from devconfigs and packages to imagebuilder root.
     - Run "sh build.sh"
     - Compiled image is in `bin/...`